Austin Healey Owners Club of Qld. Inc.

 • And, most importantly, she made it to Paris without being towed or trucked.

-Shortly after leaving Astana, we had clutch problems, and after trying to adjust it, realized the issue was more serious, and despite having fitted a new assembly prior to the start, the abrasive mud from 2 days ago had basically destroyed the throw out bearing,
+Shortly after leaving Astana, we had clutch problems, and after trying to adjust it, realised the issue was more serious, and despite having fitted a new assembly prior to the start, the abrasive mud from 2 days ago had basically destroyed the throw-out bearing,

 Finally we reached Ufa, and many cars underwent extensive repairs after the last 18 days of stunning yet destructive roads across some of the most desolate scenery in the world.